 Think Pieces.
 During some units you will be assigned to compose a think piece, a two to three page essay.
 According to English professor and author Peter Elbow, a think piece describes "writing that is a bit more thought out and worked over-but not yet a [lengthy] formal essay: exploratory but not merely freewriting."
 These will be a good opportunity for you to make connections in literature, explore various critical theories to the literature, or flesh out ideas and insights that could become the basis for one of your IB assessments.
 You could compare two concepts or theories from our readings or you could compare a concept from the reading to something you have experienced.
 For the very brave, once or twice a year you can try creative writing inspired by the text.
 The think pieces will be used for class discussions and you will be expected to upload them each to Turnitin.com by the assigned due date.
-These essays must be kept in your portfolio and must include reflections after assessment

-9 Point Think Piece Rubric
+9 Point Think Piece Rubric (adapted from the 9 point AP rubric)